paduagroup/fftool/README.md

     written to `simbox.xyz`.

-4. Use `fftool.py` to build the input files for LAMMPS or DL_POLY containing the force field parameters and the coordinates:
+4. Use `fftool.py` to build the input files for LAMMPS or DL_POLY containing the force field parameters and the coordinates of all the atoms from `simbox.xyz`:

         fftool.py 40 ethanol.zmat 300 spce.zmat --r 38.0 -l

     If no force field information was given explicitly in the molecule files, a default LJ potential with parameters zeroed will be assigned to atoms.
 No terms for bonds, angles or torsions will be